egamr/example-tikrok/readme.md

 Take a look at `lib/KalturaClientFactory.js` to see how the [Kaltura Session](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/how-to-create-kaltura-session.html) is created

 We first create an admin session `adminks` which is required to create a user.
-Then we create a user session `userKs` which is the only session we will use for everything else we do after this.

-Then we store the `userKs` to the node session so it can be used later.
+Then we create a user session `userKs`  and store the `userKs` to the node session so it can be used later.

 `req.session.ks = userKs;`